For the Packies, Cooks, Cowboys, Wranglers & the BOY!

 Saturday 18th January 2020

-While this race is relatively shorter than the Epic option, riders should still have a reasonable standard of fitness and be comfortable crossing rivers with their bikes.
+While this race is relatively shorter than the Epic option, riders should still be confident of completing the distance and be comfortable crossing rivers with their bikes.

 Individual: Earlybird – $120.00.
 General – $150.00.
 Late – $165.00

 Earlybird entry now open – save 20% until end of Jul.